monbro/opensemanticapi/README.md

 **Usage**

-* start your redis server (http://redis.io/topics/quickstart)
+* start your redis server (http://redis.io/topics/quickstart) on a disk with several free GB
 * clone this repo "git clone https://github.com/monbro/opensemanticapi.git"
 * change config if needed in "/config.js"
 * open folder of the clones repo in console and start the node server with "node app.js"